EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-service/gslb-service.md

 <b>viewName</b>
 Name of the DNS view of the service.
 A DNS view is used in global server load balancing (GSLB) to return a predetermined IP address to a specific group of clients, which are identified by using a DNS policy.

+<b>viewIP</b>
+IP address for the specified DNS view.

 <b>monitorName</b>
 Name of the monitor to bind to the GSLB service.

+<b>monState</b>
+Initial state of the GSLB monitor.
+Possible values: ENABLED, DISABLED
+Default value: ENABLED

+<b>weight</b>
+Weight to assign to the monitor-service binding.
+A larger number specifies a greater weight.
+Contributes to the monitoring threshold, which determines the state of the service.
+Default value: 1
+Minimum value: 1
+Maximum value: 100